 It’s hard enough to get a message read, understood then acted upon at the best of times.
 But intentionally adding confusion into the mix when you’re a small business with a modest marketing budget is madness.

 Lastly, please don’t ask friends and family for their opinion on your clever new name.
-They’ll of course praise your idea and complement you, which feels nice, but it’s unlikely to be truly helpful.
+They’ll, of course, praise your idea and compliment you, which feels nice, but it’s unlikely to be truly helpful.

 By all means test and get opinions but do so from objective people who are part of your target market – not from those who already know what you’re about.